zero-functional/zero-functional/README.md

 + *: any type depending on given function parameters
 + coll: is the input collection
 + collType is the input collection type (without template argument)
-+ to: is a "virtual" function, can only be given as last argument, but does not count as last argument.
++ "virtual" function: can only be given as last argument, but does not count as last argument.

 ## Debugging using `-->>`